-Ending a marriage, especially when kids are involved, can be an extremely difficult, even devastating, process.
-Having an experienced divorce attorney on your side can give you peace of mind, knowing your best interests, as well as your children’s, will be diligently protected.
+Ending a marriage can be an extremely difficult, even devastating, process, especially when kids are involved.
+An experienced divorce attorney can give you peace of mind, knowing your best interests and your children’s will be diligently protected.
 Our skilled team of family law attorneys at Slater & Zurz LLP is available to ensure the process of ending your marriage is as streamlined and amicable as possible.
 To learn more about divorce and dissolution in Ohio, we welcome you to contact our office for a FREE consultation by calling 888.534.4850 or contacting us online.

 Divorce refers to the method of legally ending a marriage that enlists the help of the court.
 Couples choose divorce when there are one or more disputes in resolving the aspects relating to terminating a marriage.
 Conflict can arise in issues ranging from the division of assets and liabilities to child custody and support matters.